Final instructions and greetings

 Introduce the next bit slowly!

-This line represents the timeline for the world.
+I’ve divided it into 500 year sections.
 (Indicate leftmost end) Here is creation.
 (We really don’t know when that was.
 Now point to the fourth line, then fifth, sixth etc).
-Let’s assume here is the flood, then Abraham, here are the Israelites, leaving Egypt.
-Here is David.
+Let’s assume here is Noah and the flood, then Abraham, here are the Israelites, leaving Egypt.
+Here is David, at about 1000bc.
 Here is the Exile.
 Next is Jesus.
-(Now skip 3 lines) And this is us at 2000 ad.
+(Now skip 3 lines) And this is us at 2000ad.
 (Now point to the far right hand end) And somewhere up here is the end of time.
-Now what I want to do is show where this timeline fits in Eternity . . . .
+Now what I want to do is show where this timeline fits in Eternity

-Peel the tape off and stick it on the floor so you can walk round it.
+Put the stick on the table so you can walk round it.

-This line on the floor is the world, from creation to the end.
-As God you can get up and walk around, you are free to travel to and fro in eternity.
+This is effectively the complete record of the whole world, from creation to the end.
+As God you can actually get up and walk around, you are free to travel to and fro in eternity.
 Look out of the window.
 Go outside if you like and look up.
 Eternity goes on for ever, and you are unrestricted (Encourage people to actually get up and walk around – then sit down again).

 In God’s eyes, has the world begun yet?